vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 It cannot be said that a difficult path is first prescribed and later on negated for making one adopt an easier path.
 By realising success in an easier path, one will undertake a difficult path but not vice versa.
 It cannot be said that though the savants of the past were Prapannas, they adopted upasanas for loka-sangraha.
 There is no authority anywhere to support this view; even if it is admitted like that, he would be committing sin and would be giving a wrong lead by practising something which is opposed to his adhikara for the sake of loka-sangraha.
 If there are two paths admitted by the shastras, open to one, who is qualified for them, practising one of them which is possible of being followed by the common people, would be loka sangraha.
 So, it cannot be said that upasanas were undertaken for loka sangraha.

 The interpretation that the abandonment of all duties for attainment of worldly benefits (Pravritti-roopa Dharma) is intended here by 'parityajya', 'Nivritti-roopa Dharama' or Dharmas that are of the form of renunciations are not activities for one's own protection (swarakshanartha swavyapara), is also not sound because, even such renunciations are also for one's own protection.
 It cannot be asked on the strength of this command "parityajya', whether the meaning of 'parityajya' implies the abandonment of all dharmas such as the pravritti and nivritti dharmas, because in that case, all kinds of divine services rendered with great care and all kinds of 'apachara-parihara' (avoiding all kinds of offences) by the savants of the past and the present would become performance of actions opposed to shastras.
 It cannot be said that those people, who promulgated the traditions of prapasti and who are ever compassionate, were deluded.

-340

-Essence of Srimad Rahasyatraya Saram

 It is sometime asked that there will be no contradiction if all dharmas are abandoned in their essential nature at the time of surrender, as abandonment of sarva-dharmas lifelong may be opposed to the shastras.
 Desika points out that this would result in the abandonment of all dharmas that are 'sambhavita' or probable at that time such as living in a holy place or having a tuft or wearing the 'pundras' and others.
 So, Desika points out that the meaning of 'parityajya' signifies not to resort to any dharma for the sake of prapatti, as an accessory, as prapatti docs not require any accessory like karma and others.

 If the meaning of 'tyaga' is ordained for 'parityajya', it may be taken as those people who are incapable of practising other means and those, though capable of other means but who cannot wait for a long time for getting moksha, - are qualified for parapatti.
 Desika points out that the ancients did not argue whether or not 'sarva-dharma-svarupa-tyaga was accessory to prapatti, but they sought to know by which words of the 'charama-shloka' the competency of 'akinchanya' is pointed out and by which terms the 'nyrapeksha' or non requirement of any other thing for prapatti, is signified.